 “Our inaugural LuSTR opportunity targeted two technology areas within NASA’s Lunar Surface Innovation Initiative that are essential to the agency’s Artemis program, which will land the first woman and next man on the Moon,” said Walt Engelund, deputy associate administrator for programs in NASA’s Space Technology Mission Directorate (STMD).
 “The systems developed by U.S. universities could make future exploration more accessible, robust, and exciting.”

 The farther human explorers travel into space, the more important it will be to generate products with local materials.
-Before large-scale technologies to collect, process, and convert resources into useable supplies make it to Mars, NASA is researching and developing systems for the Moon.
+Before large-scale technologies to collect, process, and convert resources into usable supplies make it to Mars, NASA is researching and developing systems for the Moon.
 Eventually, the agency aims to demonstrate in-situ resource utilization technologies on the Moon, using it as a testbed for Mars.

 Through LuSTR, NASA selected three university-led proposals to research innovative ways to identify resources, like water, on the Moon, and inventive designs for extraction and utilization equipment.